 Allowing my teens to organize some of the curriculum on their devices kept my house clutter-free.

-Libraries are treasure troves of not just electronic documents, but free classes, which helps to meet curriculum requirements.
-We made regular trips to the library to learn about other cultures, watch puppet shows, learn about photography and how to make glass.
+Libraries are treasure troves of not just electronic documents but free classes, which help to meet curriculum requirements.
+We made regular trips to the library to learn about other cultures, watch puppet shows, learn about photography, and learn how to make glass.

 Today, many libraries are continually adding more e-books not to mention audio books.
 Knowing that I could return the ‘clutter’ to the library helped me to keep it corralled.